<?xml version="1.0" encoding="UTF-8"?>

 &lt;br /&gt;

-<guid isPermaLink="true">http://anarchy101.org/2517/who-thought-of-the-idea-of-cycles-of-struggle</guid>
+<guid isPermaLink="true">https://anarchy101.org/24425/what-do-you-think-of-cancel-culture</guid>

 </item>